thetaris/testup-ai-driver/README.md

 The script initiates a browser session, performs the defined actions, and automatically closes the browser upon completion or error.

-## Example Test Script

-Refer to `example_testup_mywebshop.py`,  for an automation script example.
-It illustrates adding a product to a shopping cart and checking out, ensuring each step functions as expected.

 ## Customizing Test Scripts